Actipro/WPF-Controls/Documentation/topics/editors/other-controls/maskedtextbox.md

 For example, the regular expression "ABC*" requires A and B, then allows for zero or more of C. The regular expression "(ABC)\*", which groups "ABC" into a single element, allows for zero or more of "ABC" together.

-In terms of literal completion, only the A character would ever be entered by the end-user for the "(ABC)\*" regular expresssion.
+In terms of literal completion, only the A character would ever be entered by the end-user for the "(ABC)\*" regular expression.
 When the user types an A, then the BC are required and are therefore automatically inserted by the control.
 If an additional A is typed, then again the BC would be auto completed, resulting in "ABCABC" as the text.

 ### Alternations